 On June 12, the House International Relations Committee reported an MCA authorizing measure - H.R.
-2441 - containing significant differences with the Senate and the Administration.
+2441 - containing at the time significant differences with the Senate and the Administration.
 The legislation authorizes \$1.3 billion for FY2004, as requested, \$3 billion for FY2005, and \$5 billion for FY2006.
-Unlike the Senate measure, H.R.
-2441 creates a new Millennium Challenge Corporation sought by the President, but alters the composition of the Board of Directors and the authority of the MCC's Chief Executive Officer.
+Unlike the original Senate measure, H.R.
+2441 created a new Millennium Challenge Corporation sought by the President, but altered the composition of the Board of Directors and the authority of the MCC's Chief Executive Officer.
 The Board, as designed under H.R.
-2441, includes the Secretary of State as Chairman and the Secretary of the Treasury, as proposed, but deletes the Director of OMB and adds the USAID Administrator, the U.S. Trade Representative, and the CEO of the MCC.
-The bill also includes four additional members, to be appointed by the President from a list submitted by the majority and minority leaders of the House and Senate.
-The Board would further
+2441, included the Secretary of State as Chairman and the Secretary of the Treasury, as proposed, but deletes the Director of OMB and adds the USAID Administrator, the U.S. Trade Representative, and the CEO of the MCC.
+The bill also included four additional members, to be appointed by the President from a list submitted by the majority and minority leaders of the House and Senate.
+The Board would further include as non-voting ex-officio members the CEO of OPIC, and the Directors of the Trade and Development Agency, Peace Corps, and OMB.